 So now I have an internship.
 Can I have a permission number and get registered?

 You do not get a permission number and register on line.
-Because every internship is different, you meet with Mary Waid and fill out an internship form that is hand delivered to the Registrar’s office.
-To complete registration your will need a job description, your supervisor’s name, email, and telephone number.
+Because every internship is different, you meet with the Internship Coordinator and fill out an internship form that is hand delivered to the Registrar’s office.
+To complete registration, you will need a job description, your supervisor’s name, email, and telephone number.